iLert/docs/integrations/sentry.md

 ![](../.gitbook/assets/Screenshot\_25\_02\_21\_\_22\_08.png)

-1. On the next page,  **name** the alert rule e.g. iLert, in the **Then perform these actions** section choose **Send a notification via an  integration** and choose iLert, then click on **Create Alert Rule** button
+1. On the next page,  **name** the alert rule e.g. ilert, in the **Then perform these actions** section choose **Send a notification via an  integration** and choose ilert, then click on **Create Alert Rule** button

 ![](../.gitbook/assets/Screenshot\_25\_02\_21\_\_22\_10.png)

 Finished!
-Your Sentry alerts will now create alerts in iLert.
+Your Sentry alerts will now create alerts in ilert.

 ## FAQ <a href="#faq" id="faq"></a>

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

-Yes, as soon as an alert has been resolved or ignored in Sentry, the associated alert in iLert will be resolved automatically.
+Yes, as soon as an alert has been resolved or ignored in Sentry, the associated alert in ilert will be resolved automatically.

-**Can I connect Sentry with multiple alert sources from iLert?**
+**Can I connect Sentry with multiple alert sources from ilert?**

 Yes, simply add more alert rules in Sentry.